-11 Top-Rated Small Towns in Pennsylvania
+18 Top-Rated Small Towns in Pennsylvania

 There's no doubt that Pennsylvania's big cities like Pittsburgh, Philadelphia, and Allentown have visitor appeal, but planning a trip around the small towns in the Keystone State will give you a whole new perspective.

-Your small-town visit through the Alleghenies or rolling with the windows down on the Dutch Country roads will give you a different kind of experience than what you might know about Pennsylvania.
-Find out more with our list of the best small towns in Pennsylvania.
+Taking a small-town visit through the Alleghenies, or rolling with the windows down on the Dutch Country roads will give you a different kind of experience than what you might ever expect from Pennsylvania.

 Your visit to the town should include a stop at the Johnstown Flood Museum, which tells the stories of how the area was transformed after 20 million tons of water destroyed this steel town.
 The Heritage Discovery Center is another must-visit attraction that sheds light on the town's immigrant communities and the iron and steel industries in the area.

 Johnstown has a strong arts scene, so you will enjoy visiting the Southern Alleghenies Museum of Art, one of five such galleries in southwestern Pennsylvania.
 You can also catch a performance by the Johnstown Symphony Orchestra or plan your trip around the nationally recognized Folk Festival, which draws all ethnicities to the region each year.